CyberwithAyushi/CyberwithAyushi/README.md

 ## Objective

-My journey in Electrical & Computer Engineering has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in master's in Electrical & Computer Engineering and previous work experience has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.

 ## Skills